MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ## Start a new project

-After launching Autodesk Recap Photo, you'll see the dashboard.
+After launching Autodesk ReCap Photo, you'll see the dashboard.

 >[!NOTE]
 >You can choose **Aerial** or **Object** to create a new 3D project.
 This tutorial covers the **Object** workflow.